SE-ABOSALIM/Advanced-E_Commerce-Platform/README.md

 # Full-Stack E-Commerce Platform

 A production-ready, full-stack e-commerce application developed with a focus on scalability, security, and maintainability.
-The project includes a complete buyer–seller ecosystem, robust backend architecture, and a multilingual mobile client.
+The project includes a complete buyer–seller ecosystem, a robust backend architecture, and a multilingual mobile client.

 ---